 Summary

 As we can see, Cypress is a really powerful End-to-end automation testing framework.
-If you know a JavaScript programming language it’s more than better to use that.
-In this tutorial, we’ve had an occasion to get some information about E2E testing and Cypress.
+If you know the JavaScript programming language, it’s more than better to use that.
+In this tutorial, we’ve had an opportunity to get some information about E2E testing and Cypress.
 We could also install and perform the E2E testing example using Cypress.

 I hope you’ve enjoyed the article and found some inspirational information.